zhenjiao/openlocTest/loc/de/articles/api-management/api-management-howto-api-inspector.md

 API Management provides an API Inspector tool to help you with debugging and troubleshooting your APIs.
 The API Inspector can be used programmatically from your applications and can also be used directly from the developer portal.
 This guide provides a walk-through of using API Inspector.

->[AZURBLAU.
-HINWEIS] In addition to tracing operations, API Inspector also traces [policy expression](https://msdn.microsoft.com/library/azure/dn910913.aspx) evaluations.
+>[AZURE.NOTE] In addition to tracing operations, API Inspector also traces [policy expression](https://msdn.microsoft.com/library/azure/dn910913.aspx) evaluations.
 For a demonstration, see [Cloud Cover Episode 177: More API Management Features with Vlad Vinogradsky](https://azure.microsoft.com/documentation/videos/episode-177-more-api-management-features-with-vlad-vinogradsky/) and fast-forward to 21:00.

 ## <a name="trace-call"> </a> Use API Inspector to trace a call